satansdeer/satansdeer.github.com/src/pages/posts/new-es10-es2019-javascript-features/index.md

 Function `toString` method was reviewed.
 In **ES6** when `toString` was invoked on a function it would return string representation of that function depending on ECMAScript engine.

-When possible it would return the source code, otherwise - a standartized placeholder.
+When possible it would return the source code, otherwise - a standardized placeholder.
 So if `toString` couldn't create syntactically valid Javascript code, it would return a string for which `eval` throws a SyntaxError.
 It was a requirement so that `eval` couldn't parse this string.

 Problem with that was that you could never be 100% sure that a future version of ECMAScript won't make it syntactically valid.